-- Level 1 - inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets (examples include equity securities); - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability other than quoted prices, either directly or indirectly, including inputs in markets that are not considered to be active (examples include corporate or municipal bonds); - Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 1 - inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets (examples include equity securities);

+Level 2 - inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability other than quoted prices, either directly or indirectly, including inputs in markets that are not considered to be active (examples include corporate or municipal bonds);

+Level 3 - inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 The inputs to the determination of fair value require significant management judgment (examples include certain private equity securities).

-The following presents the Organization's assets and liabilities measured at fair value as of December 31, 2020:
+The following presents the Organization's investments measured at fair value as of December 31, 2021: